mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Now under Imperial management, there are very few human miners on its surface with most of the work being done by high-tech radiation-shielded robots.
-Almost all of Hellhole’s population lives on the close-orbit highport or one of its Lagrange-point processing and shipping centres.
-Mining activity is performed remotely by well-paid remote operations engineers who do the delicate work of extracting Hellhole’s abundant resources from a safe distance of 1,000km.
+Almost all of Hellhole's population lives on the close-orbit highport or one of its Lagrange-point processing and shipping centres.
+Mining activity is performed remotely by well-paid remote operations engineers who do the delicate work of extracting Hellhole's abundant resources from a safe distance of 1,000km.

 While gifted with a placid, long-lived star, the entire